-We are bound by the Privacy Act and the Australian Privacy Principles (APPs) which regulate the collection, use and disclosure of personal information.
+We are bound by the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPS) which regulate the collection, use and disclosure of personal information.

 What Personal Information do we collect and why do we need it?